Health-Agriculture Nexus Research Vision

 Connection to the SDG Goal 12

-This research focus is directly tied to the SDG 12, Responsible Consumption and Production.
+This research focus is directly tied to SDG 12, Responsible Consumption and Production.
 Specifically, within Goal 12, the research advances Target 12.3, to halve per capita global food waste by 2030.
 The food loss and waste research also furthers Target 12.a, helping developing countries strengthen their scientific and technological capacity to adopt more sustainable patterns of consumption and production.